-While you may think that there is some secret formula that you can’t access to get your perfect solution, there is nothing farther from the truth.
+While you may think the secret formula to get your perfect solution is something you can’t access, nothing is further from the truth.
 Systems play a key role in having a breakthrough in every topic I mentioned above.
 Plus, you can use systems to have continued success and flow.

-As a business coach, I help my clients find systems that will work with their natural work style.
+As a business coach, I help my clients find systems that work with their natural work style.
 A system has zero value if you won’t use it or your team isn’t on board.
-It’s important that it is easy to follow and implement while making your life easier once you’re in the habit of using the system.
+It’s important that the system is easy to follow and implement while making your life easier once you’re in the habit of using it.

-My intention is to light a fire under your bum to create a least one new system as a result of reading this, then implement it in the next week.
+My intention is to light a fire under your bum to create at least one new system as a result of reading this, then implement it in the next week.
 Are you willing?

-If you already have systems in place, think about how you could radically change it if you were to think like a RockStar CEO.
-If you could create the most efficient, easy and bold system, what might you change?
+If you already have systems in place, think about how you could radically change them if you were to think like a rock star CEO.
+If you could create the most efficient, easy, and boldly you system, what might you change?

 Increase cash flow:

-Last year I created follow up emails for all of my products.
-Now when a customer orders a product online, though a series of emails, I make sure they use what they bought, motivate them to implement the information and suggest other products they may benefit from.
+A decade ago I created follow-up emails for all of my products.
+Now when a customer orders a product online, through a series of emails, I make sure they use what they bought, motivate them to implement the information, and suggest other products they may benefit from.
 A lot of writing up front, but now my autoresponders do all of the work.

 Attracting ideal clients:

-I’ve created a process, with Eva Gregory, to attract 5 Star clients.
-It includes writing down every little thing you’d want to have in a client, from the way they treat you to paying ahead of schedule.
-I also use this process for attracting my ideal team members, gardeners, house cleaners, etc. You can create a checklist for what they need to have, in order for you to say ‘yes’ to them.
-Do not say yes to anybody who will put coin in your pocket!
+I’ve created a process to attract 5-Star Clients.
+It includes writing down every little thing you’d want to have in that client, from they way they treat you to paying ahead of schedule.
+I also use this process for attracting my ideal team members, gardeners, house cleaners, etc. You can also create a checklist of what they have to have in order for you to say yes to them.
+(You don’t have to say yes to anybody who will put a coin in your pocket!)

 Projects like these usually include many details and moving parts to complete.
 They also require help and a learning curve.
-All of this means they will take longer than you expect and longer than the experts tell you.
-Whatever system you use, you must chunk down the steps into doable size actions over the course of a month or more.
+All of this means they’ll take longer than you expect and longer than most experts tell you.
+Whatever system you use, you’ve gotta chunk down the steps into doable-size actions over the course of a month or more.

 I personally like to do a data dump from my head onto paper.
 Then I talk to any contractors or team members who are going to help me, to find out what they say are my most important priorities for the project.